First Jewish–Roman War: Simon enters Jerusalem, and a succession war in Rome

 As the war progressed, major political upheavals were taking place in Rome.
 In June 68, Nero fled Rome and committed suicide, sparking a war of succession known as the "Year of the Four Emperors".
 After only a few months in power, Emperor Galba was murdered by supporters of his rival, Otho.
 Meanwhile, in Jerusalem, the Galilean Zealots plundered the homes of the wealthy, murdered men, and raped women.
 Following this, they reportedly began to adopt the attire and behaviors of women, imitating both their ornaments and their desires, as Josephus notes, engaging in what he describes as "unlawful pleasures".
 (Note: This claim by Josephus has not been universally accepted by scholars.
-Steve Mason, for example, sees it as a literary device meant to portray John of Gischala as unmanly.
+Steve Mason, for example, cites this episode as presenting John of Gischala's followers as "not real men at all," but does not comment on whether the story is historically accurate.
 Guy Rogers views it as part of a broader narrative strategy, though he notes that the events could still be historically grounded despite the thematic framing.)
 Those who fled the city were killed by Simon bar Giora and his followers outside the walls.

 In April 69, the rivals of John of Gischala opened Jerusalem's gates for Simon ben Giora.
 Simon took control over much of the city, including the Upper City, with his base at the Phasael Tower, much of the Lower City, and the northern suburbs.
-He failed, however, to dislodge John, who retained control over the Temple area.
+He failed to dislodge John, who retained control over the Temple area.
 Simon's forces grew as the Idumaeans and nobles joined him.

 In June 69, Vespasian subdued the toparchies of Gophna and Acrabetta and captured the cities of Bethel and Ephraim.
 He then approached Jerusalem's walls, killing many and capturing others, marking his closest approach to the city.
 Meanwhile, Cerialis led a scorched-earth campaign in northern Idumaea, burning Caphethra and capturing Capharabis, whose residents surrendered to the Romans with olive branches, sparing the town from destruction.
 The Romans then destroyed Hebron and slaughtered its inhabitants.